Microcement bathroom cost

 Natural stone (marble/travertine)

-Premium material + specialized installation
+Premium stone + specialized installation + sealing

 DIY vs Professional Installation